maxbrixner/passgen/README.md

 A simple and lightweight password generator for Linux.

 ## Disclaimer
-This password generator is using a mersenne twister for random number generation.
+This password generator is using a Mersenne Twister for random number generation.
 This might not be secure enough for cryptological use.